svigstol/svigstol/README.md

 ## I did a thing!
 Exuberance! :smile_cat:

 ### About Me
-Since the late 90's, it has been my childhood dream to become a software developer.
+Ever since my parents brought home our first family PC way back in the year 2000, it has been my dream to become a computer programmer.
 Now, I'm finally on my way to making it happen.
 Upward and onward! :muscle: :triumph:<br>

 There will be something <s>vaguely interesting</s> really cool here soon.
 Promise.